yslu/emacs/README.md

-# emacs
+# .emacs
-  It's been pretty painful adding Golang support in emacs, and those "helpful" articles were with some strong assumptions or out-of-date.
+  It's been pretty painful adding Golang support to emacs, and those "helpful" articles were based on strong assumptions and sometimes outdated.

   Thus, I'd list the steps setting up go-mode for emacs.
-Mostly focusing on those necessary steps with reasons
+Mostly focusing on those necessary steps.

 ## References
   Though you can look at README files of these projects, you may fail multiple times when trying them out.
 I still list them here for your reference.
 Open